lukso-network/docs/docs/learn/smart-contract-developers/getting-started.md

   );

-  // Add the constructor parameters to the contract bytecode const contractBytecodeWithConstructor = contractBytecode + encodedConstructorParams.slice(2);
+  // Add the constructor parameters to the contract bytecode const contractBytecodeWithConstructor = ethers.concat([contractBytecode, encodedConstructorParams]);

   // Get the address of the custom contract that will be created const contractAddress = await universalProfile.execute.staticCall(